-UploadKeyPairInPKCS8 Access Class: WRITE_SYSTEM Message name Description UploadKeyPairInPKCS8Request This message contains a request for the device to upload a DER-encoded key pair in a PKCS#8 data structure. tas:Base64DERencodedASN1Value KeyPair [1][1] xs:string Alias [0][1] tas:PassphraseID EncryptionPassphraseID [0][1] xs:string EncryptionPassphrase [0][1] UploadKeyPairInPKCS8Response This message contains the ID of the successfully uploaded key pair. tas:KeyID KeyID [1][1] Fault codes Description env:Receiver ter:Action ter:MaximumNumberOfKeysReached The device does not have enough storage space to store the key pair that has to be generated. env:Sender ter:InvalidArgVal ter:PassphraseID No passphrase is stored under the requested PassphraseID. env:Sender ter:InvalidArgVal ter:DecryptionFailed The given data could not be decrypted. env:Sender ter:InvalidArgVal ter:UnsupportedPublicKeyAlgorithm The public key algorithm of the supplied key pair is not supported by the device. env:Sender ter:InvalidArgVal ter:InvalidKeyStatus The key with the requested KeyID has an inappropriate status. env:Sender ter:InvalidArgVal ter:BadPKCS8File The PKCS#8 data structure cannot be processed by the device. env:Sender ter:InvalidArgVal ter:PublicPrivateKeyMismatch The supplied private key does not match the supplied public key.
+• KeyID - [tas:KeyID] The key ID of the uploaded key pair.

+- env:Receiver ter:Action ter:MaximumNumberOfKeysReached The device does not have enough storage space to store the key pair to be uploaded. - env:Sender ter:InvalidArgVal ter:PassphraseID No passphrase is stored under the requested PassphraseID. - env:Sender ter:InvalidArgVal ter:DecryptionFailed The given date could not be decrypted. - env:Sender ter:InvalidArgVal ter:UnsupportedPublicKeyAlgorithm The public key algorithm of the supplied key pair is not supported by the device. - env:Sender ter:InvalidArgVal ter:InvalidKeyStatus The key with the requested KeyID has an inappropriate status. - env:Sender ter:InvalidArgVal ter:BadPKCS8File The PKCS#8 data structure cannot be processed by the device. - env:Sender ter:InvalidArgVal ter:PublicPrivateKeyMismatch The supplied private key does not match the supplied public key.